cogini/logger_formatter_json/README.md

 This is a formatter for the Erlang logger application that outputs JSON.

+It supports "structured" logging, i.e., logging maps.
+Just call `logger:info(#{foo => bar})`.
+Metadata values can also be maps.

+You can control the order of output keys, to e.g., put the message first, avoiding having to read a big mess of JSON to find the important parts.

 It implements the [formatter](https://www.erlang.org/doc/apps/kernel/logger_chapter.html#formatters) API for the high-performance `logger` application introduced in OTP 21.